userfrosting/learn/03.installation/01.environment/02.homestead/docs.md

 You will first be prompted for your database credentials.
 Remember, our database information should be as follows:

+- Type: `MySQL`
 - Host: `localhost`
 - Port: `3306`
 - Database name: `userfrosting`
 - Database user: `homestead`
 - Database password: `secret`

+If the database connection is successful, the installer will then ask for STMP server config.
+This config is used to connect to the outgoing mail server.
+You can use the default values here, but UserFrosting won't be able to send outgoing emails.

-If the database connection is successful, the installer will then check that the basic dependencies are met.
+Once the STMP config is defined, the installer will check that the basic dependencies are met.
 If so, the installer will run the _migrations_ to populate your database with new tables.
-During this process, you will be prompted for some information to set up the master account (first user).
+After this process, you will be prompted for some information to set up the master account (first user).
 Finally, the installer will run the `build-assets` command to fetch javascript dependencies and build the [assets bundles](/asset-management/asset-bundles).

 #### Check our your first UserFrosting installation!